Do you know who your nonprofit's donors are?

 What criteria do they use to judge a nonprofit?

 Every donor or prospective volunteer has an internal list of criteria that they use to evaluate a nonprofit.
-Do they prefer organizations listed on nonprofit directories with transparent financial information?
+Do they prefer organizations listed in nonprofit directories with transparent financial information?
 Do they prioritize participation in local communities?
 Or maybe they prefer to support organizations that engage in plenty of social media interaction?

-Sometimes these answers reveal an audience that you’re unlikely to capture, but more often they point out areas where you could easily boost your appeal for like-minded donors, like updating your website to make it easier to use.
+Sometimes these answers reveal an audience that you’re unlikely to capture, but more often they point out areas where you could easily boost your appeal to like-minded donors, like updating your website to make it easier to use.